-The purpose of this SFI Discover Programme Science Week Call is to support festivals and events and that encourage people of all ages and from all walks of life to be informed, inspired and involved in STEAM during Science Week 2019 and beyond.
+The purpose of the Science Week Call 2020 is to provide support to Festivals and Events nationwide that encourage people, in particular those underrepresented in STEM, to be informed, inspired and engaged in STEM during Science Week 2020 and beyond.

-The SFI Discover Programme Science Week 2019 Call documents can be found here.
+The SFI Discover Programme Science Week 2020 Call documents can be found below.

-This Call is open to a wide range of people and organisations.
+This Science Week Call 2020 is open to a wide range of people and organisations.
 Organisations are defined in the SFI Discover Grant Terms and Conditions.

 Science Foundation Ireland has a list of Eligible Research Bodies (which includes universities, institutes of technology etc.) – check list of Eligible Research Bodies here.

 If your organisation is included on this list, then your application must be signed off by the appropriate officer (typically the Research Office) within your organisation using the Eligible Research Body Cover Sheet available on SESAME.

 Applications are also welcome from other bodies (i.e. any organisation not included on the above list).